sdaitzman/DSA2020/Week 10/sdaitzman.md

 | **gr24** | **1272**          | 1553          | 3436             | 1278            | 281           | 2164             | 6               |
 | **gr48** | **5046**          | 6098          | 19837            | 5231            | 1052          | 14791            | 185             |

+Generally, these optimality results make a lot of sense.
+Obviously, none of my approaches quite reached an optimal solution, since I used quite a simple search heuristic and a naive nearest-neighbor implementation.
+I was surprised to see that two-opt actually performs *worse* than nearest-neighbor when not run with a sensical start path.
+Below, we also see that 2-opt is significantly less time-efficient (though this could be limited with the constraints on total iterations and local neighborhood size that my implementation allows for).

 ### Runtime